Black female with straight brown ponytail smiling in office with pen to chin

 Dive into the challenge

-Are there drawbacks for extending yourself?
+Are there drawbacks to extending yourself?
 Of course, says Carnegie Mellon’s Andy Chan.
-Balancing multiple demands on your time is difficult.
-But the resources available to college students are exceptional, and many businesses and individuals will help students in ways they might not for recent grads.
+Balancing multiple demands on your time is difficult, but the resources available to college students are exceptional, and many businesses and individuals will help students in ways they might not for recent grads.
 “It’s a wonderful learning moment,” says Arnold Robinson at Roger Williams.
 “Things fail, and that’s okay.
 How do we get things back on track?
 You learn just as much when things go wrong.
 You are being self-managed, but you still have the academic support network you can turn to.”

-For more advice on getting ahead and gaining experience, check out the blogs and articles in our Internships and Careers section.
+For more advice on getting ahead and gaining experience, check out the articles and advice in our Internships and Careers section.

 Like what you’re reading?